Pasiolud/Visual-automation-builder-with-MCP-integration-Python-TypeScript/README.md

 <img width="1212" height="565" alt="openYtandSearchCrazyFrog" src="https://github.com/user-attachments/assets/df7f2f40-1a20-4ced-8133-7ba7d07dcbae" />

 This flow goes to YouTube, writes "crazy frog" for us, and then clicks the search button.

+15.04.2026:
+finally the llm can use tools although for now not all of them are implemented, but it should be starighforward now since the system works. async def test():
+        agent = Agent()
+        try:
+            answer = await agent.ask("Wejdz na youtube.com ")
+            print(f"Odpowiedz: {answer}")
+        except Exception as e:
+            print(f"Error: {e}")

+I struggled with this "Error: Function open_page is a coroutine function, which is not supported for automatic function calling.
+Please manually invoke open_page to get the function response." for like few hours but it turns out the gemini can not use async function(which makes sense) so i needed to write tool loop myself